oss-wish-list/oss-wishlist-website/src/content/faq/do-maintainers-get-paid.md

 ---
-question: "Don't the maintainers also get paid?"
+title: "Don't the maintainers also get paid?"
+description: "Learn about maintainer compensation and optional honorariums through OSS Wishlist"
+category: "general"
 order: 7
-category: "general"
 ---

 Yes, and they absolutely should be!
 This platform is designed to help provide critical human support that many maintainers need - such as governance advice, security audits, funding strategy, and community moderation - **not to replace the need to pay maintainers for their work**.